-Groupon is a great option for booking discounted activities at your vacation site.
-Travel websites like Priceline and Expedia regularly offer excellent hotel deals.
+Groupon is a great option for booking discounted activities at your vacation site, and some of the best travel websites regularly offer excellent hotel deals.
 As you bargain hunt, make sure to do your research and use trusted vendors.
 If a deal sounds good to be true, it likely is.

 Becca van Sambeck is a writer and editor with experience in many fields, including travel, entertainment, business, education, and lifestyle.
 Her work has appeared in outlets like NBC, Oxygen, Bravo, the University of Southern California, Elite Daily, CafeMom, Travel For Teens, and more.
 She currently resides in New York City.

 Stock Market Today: Stocks Give Back GDP Gains After Beige Book

 The latest GDP report showed the U.S. economy grew at a rapid-fire rate in the third quarter, but the Fed's Beige Book sparked concerns.

 How Charlie Munger Helped Create Berkshire Hathaway, and Warren Buffett

 Munger's passing reminds us that Berkshire Hathaway is much more than the value of its stock holdings.